Lu Xun Literary Prize

+Some of the critics believe that the credibility of "Lu Xun Literary Prize" is getting worse, and the basic attitude of their criticisms is that the "Lu Xun Literary Prize" has nothing to do with the "Lu Xun's Spirit", and "lacks specific standards", "is a black box operation", and "is a money-for-award transaction".
+The prize should be awarded to the really outstanding writers, and the process of appraisal and election should be transparent.

 The 2010 Lu Xun literature prize 5th Award Ceremony was held in Shaoxing on October 19, 2010.
 Che Yangao, secretary of the discipline inspection committee in Hubei's capital city of Wuhan, won the award for his collection of poems "Yearning for Warmth."

 The Prize has seven award categories: